bakeemawaytoys/comic-collector/README.md

 # comic-collector

-A Clojure library designed to ... well, that part is up to you.
+A Clojure application to create comic book shopping lists based on the weekly Diamond Comics release list.

 ## Usage